Azure/azure-sdk/docs/rust/introduction.md

 See [Rust by Example: Documentation][rust-lang-doc-meta] for more information.

-{% include requirement/SHOULD id="rust-documentation-tests" %} use testable examples in documentation which not only improves test coverage, but also shows callers runnable examples.
+{% include requirement/SHOULD id="rust-documentation-tests" %} use testable examples in documentation which improve test coverage and show callers runnable examples.

 {% include requirement/MAY id="rust-documentation-expect" %} use `expect(&str)` to unwrap a value or panic with an explanation useful to consumers only in doc comments.